Rocky Gorge Rugby: 2014 National Championship

 In the National Semifinal against New Haven Old Black RFC on Sunday, Gorge barely survived in an intense match full of momentum swings and tense moments.
 Gorge played great rugby for 60 minutes of the match building a 34–14 lead.
 The Old Black stormed back in the final 20 minutes as their backs burned up the defense.
 New Haven cut the advantage to one point at 34–33 with no time remaining and only the final conversion to be attempted.
-Fortunately for Gorge, the kick from the sideline sailed wide booking its ticket to the National Championship in Madison, Wisconsin.

-Returning the main event for the second time in three years, Gorge faced a formidable foe in the West's Tempe Old Devils.
-The Arizona club was an undefeated outfit from the Pacific South known for its potent and lethal offense.
-The DII National Championship at Breese Stevens Field in Madison, Wisconsin featured a clash in styles that culminated in an exciting 80 minutes of rugby.

-As the game progressed, Rocky Gorge's stout defense and fundamental, ball-control offense stifled its opponent's attack as Tempe struggled to deploy its offense.
+Fortunately for Gorge, the kick from the sideline sailed wide booking its ticket to the National Championship in Madison, Wisconsin.Rocky Gorge returned to the national championship for the second time in three years, facing Tempe Old Devils of the Pacific South, who entered the match undefeated.
+The Division II National Championship was held at Breese Stevens Field in Madison, Wisconsin.As the game progressed, Rocky Gorge's stout defense and fundamental, ball-control offense stifled its opponent's attack as Tempe struggled to deploy its offense.
 Gorge shut out Tempe in the first half as Pete Ressler converted on a penalty, Josh Brown scored off a designed lineout play, and Jay Benedetti took an intercept try 40 meters for the 15–0 lead at the half.

 Tempe looked to have righted the ship scoring in the 45th minute to cut the advantage to ten points, but Gorge's gritty and consistent defense continued to keep the Old Devils at bay.
 Two tries by scrumhalf Nick Sylor extended the lead to 27–5 and the defense closed out the match.
 Captain and eightman Josh Brown earned the MVP for his leadership and strong running from the back of the scrum.

 The members of the 2014 National Championship team are: